DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 ## Miscellaneous Disclaimers

 - Due to technical limitations, the upload progress cannot be very accurate.
 - The definition of file size units (MB, KB, etc) can be platform-specific.
-Some systems define 1 MB = 1024 KB and 1 KB = 1024 B, while others define 1 MB = 1000 KB and 1 KB = 1000 B. You may see different sizes for the same file.
+Some systems use [1000-based definitions](https://en.wikipedia.org/wiki/Metric_prefix), while others use [1024-based definitions](https://en.wikipedia.org/wiki/Binary_prefix).
+You may see different sizes for the same file.

 ## Changes to this Statement / Contact Us